 If you have travelled from or through a country that does not have a travel corridor with the UK you will have to self-isolate for 14 days.
 You can find a full list of countries who are exempt from having to self-isolate on arrival on the UK government website here.

-If you are a UK or an international student and are prevented from moving into your accommodation because of new government travel restrictions, then we will amend your contract dates so that you will only have to pay for the new agreed occupancy period.
+If you are a UK or an international student and are prevented from moving into your accommodation at the start of your contract because of new government travel restrictions, then we will amend your contract dates so that you will only have to pay for the new agreed occupancy period.

 No if you have any symptoms of coronavirus (a high temperature, a new continuous cough or a loss or change in your sense of taste or smell) then you will not be able to move into your accommodation.